 It is the time that one unit takes to sell from the time the customer enquires about it to the time of the final payment.
 Even the price quote that you give to the customer is a part of the lead time.
 In simple words, it is total time it takes once the work on the job or process or order is started and when the said task, job, or process gets over.
 It includes the entire journey, from receiving orders, production, operations, delivering, and receiving the payment.

 The formula to calculate the lead time (LT) is Preprocessing time + Cycle time + Time for Inspection, Delivery, and payment.

 If we take the above example of the ads and assume that the ad agency took 40 hours to process each advertisement request, while the client took 100 hours to review the advertisement, the lead time will be 40 + 40 +100 or 180 hours.

-Both these are important time measurement metrics that help management to gauze the efficiency of its operations.
+Both these are important time measurement metrics that help management to gauge the efficiency of its operations.
 Moreover, it also helps the management in understanding the improvements it needs to make to processes better.
-Both Lead Time and Cycle Time are different concepts, but people often forget the difference, and loosely they are understood as the same concept.
-Such confusion may misguide management in understanding the issues, and eventually, make a wrong decision.
+Lead Time and Cycle Time are different concepts, but people often forget the difference, and they are loosely understood as the same concept.
+Such confusion may misguide management in understanding the issues and, eventually, make a wrong decision.

 Difference and Relationship

 Following is the relationship and differences between the two: